-The Stanford Center for Asian Health Research and Education (Stanford CARE) is offering an intensive 8- week summer internship in Data Science, Vulnerable Populations and AI, with a focus in Asian Health.
+In the wake of COVID-19, the Stanford Center for Asian Health Research and Education (CARE) is offering an immersive, online 8- week summer internship in Data Science, Vulnerable Populations, and AI, with a focus in Asian Health.
 This exceptional program leverages the unique aspects of Stanford’s world-class research, technology and medical infrastructure, to train learners to become superb population science researchers.

 By the end of the program, learners will utilize tools to conduct large database analysis, understand core concepts in AI related health care research, identify problems/solutions in vulnerable populations, and effectively engage with technologists, entrepreneurs, non-profits and population science researchers.
 Throughout the summer, learners will participate in ongoing seminars on Asian Health, medical technology, AI, medical research, vulnerable populations and global health, with Stanford faculty and visiting faculty.
 The course content is the equivalent of two undergraduate classes.

 After participating in a 1-week intensive boot camp, learners will work on two research projects – a large database research focused on precision medicine (in-seminar), and specific mentored research projects with individual faculty (out of seminar).
 All project will be mentored by leading Stanford CARE faculty.
 CARE-SRI students will attend seminars on Essentials of Research, Innovation and Leadership, Scholarship and Presentation, and Asian Health, conducted by Stanford faculty and visiting faculty.
 At the end of the internship, learners will present their work at a CARE Research Symposium, and then work on publishing their results in academic journals over the next several months.
 In addition, there may be possibilities for additional research/intern opportunities with Stanford Faculty.
 Program content is the equivalent of three undergraduate classes.